ultimatemember/ultimatemember/readme.txt

   - Added member directories' custom sorting labels
   - Added ability to use custom metatable for faster requests for Member Directories
   - Added ability to request Erase or Download user data via Privacy tab at the Account page
+  - Added an option to set the "Hide profile from directory" option by default

 * Bugfixes: